lachlanmcdonald/magicavoxel-shaders/README.md

 xs sand2 [index] [add]
 ```

-The `sand` and `sand2` shaders adds voxels on top of voxels matching the selected colour.
-Voxels are added randomly and only added when the voxel beneath has adjacent voxels, creating the effect of a sand pile.
+The `sand` and `sand2` shaders add a layer voxels on top of voxels matching the selected colour.
+Voxels are added randomly and only added when the voxel beneath has adjacent voxels, creating the effect of a rough sand pile.
 The number of adjacent neighbours affects the randomness, with a higher number of neighbours increasing the odds a voxel will be added.

 If provided, `index` will be the color index of the added voxels.
 This argument is optional.
 If ommitted (or set to `0`) the selected color index is used instead.